-While many people have switched to using debit cards instead of checks, there are times when checks may still be needed.
-There are also instances when a company requests a voided check or when you wish to have a check voided for your own purposes.
+While many people have switched to using debit cards instead of paper checks, there are times when you may still need a check.
+There are also instances when a company requests a voided check, or when you wish to have a check voided for your own purposes.

 Rather than figuring out the process as it comes up, learn everything you need to know about voiding a check now so that you’re fully prepared in the future.

 What is a voided check?

-Once a check has been voided it’s no longer usable as a form of tender.
-No matter who the check was written out to or how much it might be written for, the check can no longer be presented to a bank for payment.
+Once a check has been voided, it’s no longer usable as a form of tender.
+No matter who the check was written out to or how much it might be written for, the check can no longer be presented to a bank or credit union for payment.

 What is the purpose of voiding a check?

 When a person voids a check, it can no longer be used.
 It is disabled as a form of payment.
 Even if the check has been made out to an individual, store, or other institution, it can no longer be used.
 And if the check is blank, the fields can no longer be filled out and used as payment.

 When do you need to void a check?

 There may be several instances when someone could ask you to void a check.
 The most common use is for a company to use it in setting up direct deposit.

 The information on the check is still valid and tells the person or business several important pieces of information, including the following: